xdrus/kubernetes-the-hard-way/README.md

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).
+If that's you then check out [AWS EKS](https://aws.amazon.com/eks/), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

+*Note*: This is a fork of a [popular tutorial](https://github.com/kelseyhightower/kubernetes-the-hard-way) adopted to AWS instead of Google Cloud Platform.

+*Note 2*: Currently this tutorial is not finished yet, please subscribe to get notified once it's ready.

 ## Target Audience

-The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.
+The target audience for this tutorial is someone planning to support a production Kubernetes cluster on AWS and wants to understand how everything fits together.

 ## Cluster Details